 - Mozarella: has a stretchy, stringy texture when melted, which can work well in quesadillas.
 However, it has a very mild flavour so you may want to mix it with another cheese unless you prefer a very mild cheese.

 Ultimately, the best cheese for your quesadilla depends on your personal taste and the other ingredients you're using.
 Try out different combinations of cheese.
-I often go for a mixture of mozzarella and cheddar.
-To me it's the best of both worlds, with the sharp taste of the cheddar with the soft stringy texture of mozzarella.
-That said there are lots of options so feel free to experiment.
 Most cheeses will work well, and this recipe is great for using up leftover cheese.

 Pre-shredded cheese is a convenient option but often contains additives and anti-caking agents, which can affect the flavor and texture of the cheese when melted.
 I urge you to grate your own cheese if you can.